 Keep Intensity Low: It’s important to avoid exercising too hard.
 Emphasize duration rather than intensity.
 Start small—with 5 minutes of activity—and aim to build the duration over time.

-Swimming and other Water Exercises: Swimming is an excellent choice for individuals with RA because the water supports the body, thereby limiting the amount of stress on the joints.
+Swimming and other Water Exercises: Swimming is an excellent choice for individuals because the water supports the body, thereby limiting the amount of stress on the joints.
 In addition, some people enjoy water aerobics or simply walking in water—either in waist-deep water or in deep water with a flotation vest.

 Tai Chi: Tai chi is an ancient Chinese practice that features soft, flowing movements.
 It is a system of slow, meditative, physical exercises designed for relaxation, balance, and health.
 It has been shown to relieve stiffness and improve strength and balance.